crowdlingo/course/src/speaking/movies.md

 ## Hints
 Describe a film that you have recently seen.
 You should say:
-- what the film was
+- What the film was
-- when and where you saw it
+- When and where you saw it
-- what the film was about
+- What the film was about
-- explain how you felt about this film.
+- Explain how you felt about this film.

 ## Vocabulary